Julio Carrasco Bretón: Art career

 He has created and patented his own method of creating a kind of portable mural, which he called “isoplastica.”
 The technique involves the creation of panels with a compound of silicone and pulverized marble. (inbarcarta) These panels can be created in his workshop, then rolled and stacked for shipping.
 Because of this stacking ability he called these works, “murals in taco.”
 When the mural is delivered, it can be assembled in about eight hours.

 Over his career, he has created over 900 canvas works.
 The first time his works were shown to the public officially was at a collective exhibition at Galería Yoca in 1973, with his first individual exhibition in 1977.
 Since then, he has had over sixty individual exhibitions and participated in over 150 collective exhibitions in nineteen countries.
 His works can be found in institutions and collections in most of the countries of the Americas and in Europe.

+In August 2023, Carrasco unveiled a large mural located in the immigration area of Ben Gurion Airport, an initiative by Mexican-Israeli philanthropist Isaac Assa.